andrewsuzuki/andrewsuzuki.com/src/content/posts/2019-04-30---building-my-first-bike-frame/index.md

 draft: false
 ---

 I've wanted to fabricate my own steel bike frame "[from scratch](https://www.youtube.com/watch?v=7s664NsLeFM)" ever since I saw a frame jig sitting in the back corner of the Bradley Street Bicycle Co-op ([BSBC](http://bsbc.co/)).
-A frame jig (technically a [fixture](https://www.quora.com/What-is-the-difference-between-a-jig-and-a-fixture)) is an adjustable metal structure that holds and locates the tubes of a bike frame before they can be welded.
+A frame jig (technically a [fixture](https://www.quora.com/What-is-the-difference-between-a-jig-and-a-fixture)) is an adjustable metal structure that holds and locates the tubes of a bike frame before they can be joined.
 My friend John Martin (BSBC's founder) had obtained it from a framebuilder based out of Artisan's Asylum in Boston, and has built a few frames with it over the years.

 In January 2019, I was growing tired of riding my rim-brake-equipped commuter bike during winter.
-I wanted disc brakes for better braking performance in rain and snow, and hopefully fewer grinding noises that occurred when my wheel would pick up salt and sand from the roads.
+I wanted disc brakes for better braking performance in rain and snow, and hopefully fewer of the grinding noises that occurred when my wheel would pick up salt and sand from the roads.
 After returning from our Tucson bikepacking trip, I set out to design and fabricate a new frame for commuting duties!

 The key features I wanted were:
 - Disc brakes